oktadev/okta-smartfhir-docs/README.md

 Additionally, the SMART specification expects this session context to be returned in the /token response, ***next to*** any id/access tokens.
 While this expectation is in line with RFC6749, many standard authorization servers (including Okta) do not support this practice, and instead rely on the Open ID Connect protocol to communicate application session level information.
 ![Launch Example](./images/launch_example.png "Launch Example")

-* Well known endpoints - the SMART specification has 2 additional well known metadata endpoints that are not part of the OAuth2 specification.
-These endpoints provide typical authorization server metadata, and a capabilities statement.
-Sample metadata endpoints are provided as part of this reference implementation.

-* Public application authentication - the SMART specification allows for 2 types of client applications- public and confidential applications.
-These application types are well defined in RFC6749.
-Both application types are to use the authorization code flow, which is also well defined in RFC 6749.
-Since the introduction of the SMART specification, a new protocol known as PKCE has been introduced to bolster the security posture for all OAuth2 applications.
-Okta, as a security company, has taken the stance that public clients may not use the authorization code flow unless PKCE is used.
-To enable public SMART clients to authorize against Okta, an additional endpoint is required that will provide the requisite client authentication to Okta.

 ## Reference Implementation Architecture
 The reference implementation is depicted below.
 It leverages the [serverless](https://www.serverless.com) framework to deploy all required components as serverless endpoints.
-The current implementation uses AWS products to host required functionality, but the intent in the near future is to abstract away any particular platform requirements so multi-cloud support may be achieved.
+The implementation has been developed using AWS products to host required functionality, but platform abstraction capabilities have been designed for (and have been designed for in the serverless framework as well).

 **Design Goals**
 * Implement as little as possible- Tokens minted by Okta are used as-is.
 Only the authorization process is customized to handle the additional aspects that SMART requires.

-* Stateless- No information is persisted by any of the components in this reference implementation- so no caches or databases are necessary.
+* Stateless- No information is persisted by any of the components in this reference implementation- caches/databases are limited not to user transactional activities, but rather only for storing user consent preferences to be replayed at token refresh time.

 * Serverless- This design is meant to be deployed to any API gateway+serverless platform, and does not require any complex server configuration or high availability considerations.